nthState/ProductAnalysis/README.md

 ### Use command line arguments

-If you don't want to use a `ProductAnalsis.plist` file, you can pass arguments to `run` like so:
+If you don't want to use a `ProductAnalysis.plist` file, you can pass arguments to `run` like so:

 ```bash
 #${BUILD_DIR%Build/*}SourcePackages/checkouts/ProductAnalysis/run --folder-name "MyAnalysis" --enable-analysis --enable-generate-source-code